THE FRUIT OF THE HOLY SPIRIT (Part 1)

-The Holy Spirit is constantly producing, supplying, or imparting an enduring, unfailing and lasting joy, gladness or pleasure to the believer’s heart.
-Your born-again spirit is always bubbling with joy unspeakable.
+The Holy Spirit is constantly producing an enduring, unfailing and lasting joy, gladness or pleasure in you and thus your born-again spirit is always bubbling with joy unspeakable.
 Your born again spirit is always walking in the joy and comfort of the Holy Spirit (Acts 9:31, Rom.
 14:17).

-The born-again believers are capable of experiencing and manifesting joy always, unceasingly, or endlessly.
-This is why the Scripture commands the believers to:
+Therefore, as a born-again believer you are capable of experiencing and manifesting joy always, unceasingly, or endlessly.
+This is why the Scripture commands you to:

 “Rejoice always.”
 (1 Thess.
 5:16 NKJV).